k-vyn/framer-material-kit/README.md

 # Material Kit for FramerJS
 ![](https://dl.dropboxusercontent.com/u/143270556/material-kit/logo.png)

-Material Kit was created to make prototyping for iOS fast and easy without compromising the quality or customization.
+Material Kit was created to make prototyping with Material Design fast and easy without compromising the quality or customization.

-There are three core pieces that make up iOS Kit.
-There is the foundational elements that help iOS Kit mold to devices.
-There is the component library that’ll save you time by providing native iOS offerings, and then there’s the supporting functions that help power the foundation & components.
+There are three core pieces that make up Material Kit.
+There is the foundational elements that help Material Kit mold to devices.
+There is the component library that’ll save you time by providing material offerings, and then there’s the supporting functions that help power the foundation & components.

-##Updates
-**Date** Major code cleanup:

-- The module is now broken into subcoffee files, and it's stitched together with the `ios-kit.coffee`.
-- Layout functions have been changed from `ios.layout()` to `ios.layout.set()` and `ios.animateLayout()` to `ios.layout.animate()`.
-- All supporting functions were moved to `ios.utils` and all assets were moved to `ios.library`.
-- Added Contribution section to **README**.
+If you're interested in prototyping with iOS, check out the [iOS Kit for FramerJS](https://github.com/k-vyn/framer-ios-kit)

 # Table of Contents
 - [Setup](#setup)<br>